spablotemporal/quantrra/Readme.md

 # Installing QuantRRA

-You can install `QuantRRA` development version from [GitHub](https://github.com/jpablo91/QuantRRA) using the following code in your R console (make sure you ahave R > 3.5):
+You can install `QuantRRA` development version from [GitHub](https://github.com/jpablo91/QuantRRA) using the following code in your R console (make sure you have R > 3.5):

 ```r
 # make sure you have the package devtools installed